nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/AllTrainees.md

   <li>Developing two technical and one non-technical S.M.A.R.T. goal to be submitted by the end of your first week on rotation.</li>
   <li>Contributing to leave the service -- and the call room/work room --- better than how you found it.</li>
 </ul>

+### Earn trust with patients and family members:
+1. Introduce yourself and state your role.
+2. Spend at least 50% of your interaction in <b>listening</b>.
+3. Make no promises you can't keep.
+(In general, underpromising and overproducing is best).
+4. Be comfortable saying "I don't know, but I'll find out."
+Then find out and follow up.
+5. Explain <b>everything</b> you are going to do.
+6. Make sure someone talks to family / friend after the case.